kippnorcal/seesaw/README.md

 # seesaw
-Pull SeeSaw data from a Google Drive and load into data warehouse
+Pull SeeSaw activity logs from a Google Drive and load into Data Warehouse